janezd/orange-lecture-notes-web/public/chapters/020-02-euclidean-distances-2d/index.md

 There should be a way to formally measure the distances.
 In real life, we would just use a ruler and, for instance, measure the distance between Katherine and Jena by measuring the length of the line that connects them.
 But since Orange is a computer program, we need to tell it how to compute the distances.
 Well, Katherine’s grade in English is 20, and Jena’s is 39.
 Their English grade difference is 19.
 Katherine scored 71 in Algebra and Jena’s 99.
 The algebra grade difference is 28.
 According to Pythagoras, the distance between Katherine and Jena should be a square root of 19 squared plus 28 squared, which amounts to about 33.8.

-We could compute distances between every pair of students in this way.
-But Orange can do this for us.
+We could compute distances between every pair of students this way.
+But we needn't do it by hand, Orange can do this for us.

 We will use the Distances widget and, for now, remove normalization.
 The grades in English and Math are expressed in the same units, so there is no need for normalization now.
 We’ll keep the distance matrix set to Euclidean distance, as this is exactly the one as we have defined for Katherine and Jena.